trussworks/Engineering-Playbook/practices/appeng/adrs/0002-distributed-tracing.md

 ## Why is this Applicable to the Practice as a Whole

 Most applications will benefit from instrumentation once they are accepting production traffic.
-For many systems, the amount of work required to add tracing calls to the code is non-trivial and needs to be done preemptively.
+For many systems, a significant amount of work is required to add tracing calls to the code after substantial development has been completed.
+Therefore, instrumentation needs to be part of the development process early in a project.

 Projects should identify what types of calls need to be traced as a part of discovery and document these decisions in a project-level ADR.
 For example,